antonioChristofoletti/course-alura-python/README.md

 ### Python Data Model

-Methods that works as an API to make objects play wekk with most idiomatic languages features.
+Methods that works as an API to make objects work with idiomatic languages features.
 You can think of the data model as a description of Python as a framework.
 It formalizes the interfaces of the building blocks of the language itself, such as sequences, iterators, functions, classes, context managers, and so on.

 These methods are also known as magic methods.
 They don't need to ve invoke because the python is going to use it.
 Examples:

 - `__str__` work just as toString() in Java;
+- `__eq__` check if 2 objects are considered the same.
+It allows idiomatic language feature like `object1 == object2`
+- `__lt__` used for sorting and checking if a object is bigger or smaller than others
 - `__repr__` prints an object in a nice way for debugging;
 - `__getitem__` works as a Java Iterador Interface, however more powerful, It is a communication channel in order to allow python syntax resources, such as:
-  - something in your_object
+  - something `in` your_object
   - your_object[0]
-  - for i in your_object.
+  - for i `in` your_object.
 - __init__ construtor;
-- There many others
+- There are many others

 ### ABC (Abstract Basic Classes)